MrHari2002/glitch-memorizing-game-js/README.md

 https://developer.mozilla.org/en-US/docs/Web/API/
 2. What was a challenge you encountered in creating this submission (be specific)?
 How did you overcome it? (recommended 200 - 400 words)
 [YOUR ANSWER HERE]
+The challenge I encountered was that when I was implementing the music module I had a lot of misunderstanding of how did that work.
+I was given a chunk of code that implemented a lot of functionality that I wasn't too sure about.
+I had a problem that when I was pressing the button I was able to make the sound but I was not able to stop it.
+So I first looked at the original code and tried to find whenever it was played and whenever it was not played and I looked into the functionality of the context.
+Still I was not able to solve the problem.
+So I halted for another day and looked it again the next day.
+I decided to go use the debug function of the browser(F12 -> Console) and I found out that I was not doing correctly with the name of one of the function.

 3. What questions about web development do you have after completing your submission? (recommended 100 - 300 words) [YOUR ANSWER HERE]